Loss of Limb

 How Much Is a Work-Related Loss of Limb Worth in Pennsylvania?

-If your work causes you injury, illness, or disease, you may be entitled to workers’ compensation benefits under Pennsylvania statute.
-In general, benefits include compensation for medical expenses as well as lost wages, which are typically equal to two-thirds of your pre-injury earnings during the time you are unable to work because of your injury.
+If your work causes you injury, illness, or disease, you may be entitled to workers’ compensation benefits under Pennsylvania Workers’ Compensation Act.
+In general, benefits include compensation for medical expenses as well as lost wages, which can vary depending on how much you earned before your injury but are typically equal to two-thirds of your pre-injury earnings during the time you are unable to work because of your injury.

-While the two-thirds wage allowance covers the strains and sprains that constitute the majority of workers’ compensation claims, the Pennsylvania Workers’ Compensation Act provides for additional benefits, called specific loss awards, if you lose the use of any limb.
-For every limb you could potentially lose, the law specifies how much you would get paid using a formula that’s based on your pre-injury wage.
+While the wage allowance covers the strains and sprains that constitute the majority of workers’ compensation claims, the Pennsylvania Workers’ Compensation Act provides for additional benefits, called specific loss benefits, if you lose the use of any limb or digit and can include the loss of hearing or sight.
+For every limb/digit you could potentially lose, the law specifies how much you would get paid using a formula that’s based on your pre-injury wage.

-The predetermined specific loss awards for loss of limb are:
+The predetermined specific loss awards for loss of limb/digit are:

 Limb or Digit